Pearson-Higher-Ed/alerts/README.contribute.md

 ### Test

-The project is wired to unit test with the [Mocha](https://mochajs.org/) framework, and can do [shallow rendering](https://facebook.github.io/react/docs/test-utils.html#shallow-rendering) with React's test utilities.
+The project is wired to unit test with the [Mocha](https://mochajs.org/) framework.

+It is also enabled for the following options:

+- [shallow rendering](https://facebook.github.io/react/docs/test-utils.html#shallow-rendering) with React's test utilities

+- Rendering a component into a detached DOM node in the document, using JSDOM

-Linting will run automatically prior to executing the test suite.
+- Linting will run automatically prior to executing the test suite.

     npm test